-As mentioned in Sec.~\ref{sec:lin_TDSE}, the exact solution of the linear TDSE (\ref{eq:tdse}) with a time-independent Hamiltonian has several \textquotedblleft geometric\textquotedblright\ properties.
-In particular, the time evolution is linear, unitary, norm-conserving, energy-conserving, symplectic, and time-reversible.
-Symplecticity means that the time evolution conserves the symplectic structure, i.e., a symplectic $2$-form $\omega$, defined on a quantum-mechanical Hilbert space as the imaginary part of the scalar product between two states:\cite{book_Lubich:2008}

-The loss of linearity implies that the nonlinear TDSE fails to conserve the inner product.
-As a consequence, the conservation of neither the norm nor symplectic structure is guaranteed automatically.
-In this section, we discuss the time reversibility and conservation of norm, energy, effective energy, and symplectic structure for the Gaussian wavepacket dynamics, i.e., the nonlinear TDSE (\ref{eq:tdse_q-rep}) with the effective potential (\ref{eq:V_eff}).
+As mentioned in Sec.~\ref{sec:lin_TDSE}, the exact solution of the linear TDSE (\ref{eq:tdse}) with a time-independent Hamiltonian has several \textquotedblleft geometric\textquotedblright\ properties: the time evolution is linear, unitary, norm-conserving, energy-conserving, symplectic, and time-reversible.
+Symplecticity means that the time evolution conserves the symplectic structure---a symplectic $2$-form $\omega(\psi,\phi):=-2\hbar \operatorname{Im}\langle\psi,\phi\rangle$, defined on the Hilbert space as the imaginary part of the scalar product.\cite{book_Lubich:2008} The loss of linearity implies that the nonlinear TDSE fails to conserve the inner product.
+As a result, conservation of neither the norm nor symplectic structure is guaranteed.
+Let us discuss the time reversibility and conservation of norm, energy, effective energy, and symplectic structure by the Gaussian wavepacket dynamics---the nonlinear TDSE (\ref{eq:tdse_q-rep}) with the effective potential (\ref{eq:V_eff}).